tiagobotari/dataline/README.md

-# Dataline
+# DataLine

-Simple class to aim for the process of data cleaning.
+Simple class to aid the process of data cleaning.

 Install
 -------

 python setup.py install
+pip install dataline

 Use:
 ----

-see example/example1.py
+Please see example/example1.py.